Alumian/CEPGP/README.md

 * /cepgp setdefaultchannel - Changes the default reporting channel.
 This is set to Guild by default
 * /cepgp check - Allows you to check if each raid member is running the addon - and if so, what version of the addon they are using

+Definitions:
+* EP: Effort points.
+Points gained from what ever criteria.
+* GP: Gear points.
+Points gained from being awarded gear.
+* PR: Priority.
+Calculated by EP / GP.
+* Decay: Reduces the EP and GP of every guild member by a given percent.
+* Initial/Minimum GP: The GP that all new guild members start at.
+This also defines the minimum amount of GP any guild member can have.

+__**IMPORTANT**__ - The initial/minimum GP should NEVER be exactly 0.

+* Standby EP: EP awarded to guild members that are not in the raid.
+* Standby EP Percent: The percent of standard EP allocation should awarded to standby members.

 To install:
   1. Download this addon
   2. Extract it to ../Interface/AddOns/